rsteinitz/website/content/authors/admin/_index.md

 ## About Me

 I am a wildlife biologist and data scientist.
 My research explores feeding ecology and food-web dynamics, using advanced analysis and modeling in R and GIS.
-I studied primate physiology and reproduction, bobcat foraging, and niche partioning in endangered reptiles.
+I studied primate physiology and reproduction, bobcat foraging, and niche partitioning in endangered reptiles.

 I am currently welcoming invitations for collaboration.